netscaler/netscaler-helm-charts/adm-agent-onboarding/README.md

 	helm repo add citrix https://citrix.github.io/citrix-helm-charts
 	helm install citrix-adm citrix/adm-agent-onboarding --namespace <namespace> --set adc.IP=<ADC ManagementIP>,adc.loginSecret=nslogin --set token=<Token>

-**Note:** You can label the namespace with `citrix-cpx=enabled` in which Citrix ADC CPX is deployed.
+**Note:** If you are deploying Citrix ADC CPX and Citrix ADM agent in different namespaces, please label namespace with `citrix-cpx=enabled` in which Citrix ADC CPX has been deployed.
 For more information, see [Create Secret automatically](#automatic-secret). `nslogin` is Kubernetes secret for credential of Citrix ADC VPX/MPX.
 Use the management IP address for the `adc.IP` argument.

 **A.2) To create ADM Agent login Secret automatically and register Citrix ADC VPX/MPX in ADM, use the following command:**